BrandZ™ brand valuation methodology

 What’s missing?
 The picture of the brand at this point lacks input from the people whose opinions are most important - the consumer.
 This is where the BrandZ™ methodology and the methodologies of our competitors part company.

 Interbrand derives the consumer point of view from panels of experts who contribute their opinions.
-The Brand Finance methodology employees a complicated accounting method called Royalty Relief Valuation.
+The Brand Finance methodology employs a complicated accounting method called Royalty Relief Valuation.

 BrandZ™ goes much further.
 Once we have the important, but incomplete, financial picture of the brand, we communicate with consumers - constantly.
 Our on-going, in-depth quantitative research includes two million consumers and more than 10,000 brands in over 30 countries.